Field Synthesis with Azimuthally-Varying, Cascaded, Cylindrical Metasurfaces using a Wave Matrix Approach: Introduction

 In this paper, the mathematical background for multimodal wave-matrix theory [\ref{my_APS}] is discussed in detail.
-We aim to accomplish arbitrary field transformation through the design of azimuthally-varying, cascaded, cylindrical metasurfaces.
+We aim to accomplish arbitrary field transformations through the design of azimuthally-varying, cascaded, cylindrical metasurfaces.
+Azimuthal variations introduce interactions and conversions between different azimuthal modes, which are absent in the case of single-mode, azimuthally-invariant metasurfaces [\ref{my_TAP}].
 First, the definition of multimodal wave matrices, ABCD matrices, $S$ matrices in cylindrical coordinates, along with the conversion formulas between them are provided.
 Moreover, the wave matrix expressions of the building blocks that make up the cascaded structures are derived.
-Based on the proposed theory, an optimization process is employed to determine the metasurface parameters required for a stipulated field transformation.
-Last but not least, several design examples, including azimuthal mode converters, illusion devices, and multi-functional metasurfaces, are illustrated and verified through commercial electromagnetic solvers.
-These intriguing results are free from realization difficulties such as close metasurface separations or perfect conducting baffles.
+Based on the proposed theory, an optimization process is employed to determine the metasurface admittances required for a stipulated field transformation.
+As verification, several design examples, including azimuthal mode converters, illusion devices, and multi-functional metasurfaces are illustrated and verified through commercial electromagnetic solvers.
+In particular, multi-input-multi-output functionality has not been demonstrated before in cylindrical metasurface structures.
+Lastly, suggestions on selecting reasonable design parameters, as well as guidelines on practical realization are provided.

+The proposed devices do not assume idealized bianisotropic boundary conditions nor extremely close metasurface separations (which are challenging to fabricate and can lead to higher-order coupling between metasurfaces).
+In addition, the devices do not require conducting baffles to isolate unit cells.
 The design examples showcase the capability of the proposed approach in various applications.